-The channels in our simulation are generated by the COST 2100 model \cite{liu2012cost}, which is a widely used geometry-based stochastic channel model (GSCM) for MIMO systems.
+The channels in our simulation are generated by the COST 2100 model \cite{liu2012cost}, which is a widely used Geometry-based Stochastic Channel Model (GSCM) for MIMO systems.
 Two typical scenarios of communication systems are considered: one is the indoor scenario at 5.3GHz, and the other is the outdoor semi-urban scenario at 300MHz.
 In the indoor scenario, the BS is centered at a $20m\times20m$ square region while the UE is moving randomly inside the square.
 In the outdoor scenario, the BS is located at the center of a much larger square area with the side length of $400m$.
-The BS is deployed with the uniform linear array (ULA) with the number of transmit antennas, $N_t = 32$.
-The UE has a single receive antenna.
+The BS is deployed with the Uniform Linear Array (ULA) with the number of transmit antennas, $N_t = 32$.
+The UE has a single receiving antenna.
 The system is operated in OFDM mode with $\tilde{K}=256$ subcarriers.
-The channels are sampled every time when the UE is moving to a new location.
+The channels are sampled every time the UE is moving to a new location.
 The other channel parameters are set as the default settings in \cite{liu2012cost}.

-The sampled channel matrices are then transformed into the angular-delay domain by the 2D-DFT.
+The sampled channel matrices are transformed into the angular-delay domain by the 2D-DFT.
 In the delay domain, the channels are truncated to only reserve the first 32 columns.
 Therefore, the size of the channel matrices is $32\times32$.
-Then, the transmitted pilot symbols are generated by placing the BPSK-modulated pilots into the equi-spaced subcarriers of each OFDM symbol and are orthogonal to distinguish among different transmit antennas.
+Then, the transmitted pilot symbols are generated by placing BPSK-modulated pilots into the equi-spaced subcarriers of each OFDM symbol and are orthogonal to distinguish among different transmit antennas.
 The received signals are obtained based on equation (\ref{receivedSignal}) with white Gaussian noise added.
 After transformed into the frequency domain, the received pilot symbols are extracted from the received symbols to generate the needed datasets for simulation use.
-The number of pilot subcarriers in each OFDM symbol depends on the length of the channel impulse response (channel delay) since the pilot length must be larger than that of the channel impulse response so that the channel is possible to be estimated according to the requirement of channel estimation.
+The number of pilot subcarriers in each OFDM symbol depends on the length of the channel impulse response (channel delay) since the pilot length must be larger than that of the channel impulse response so that the channel is possible to be estimated.